vacp2p/rfc-index/vac/32/rln-v1.md

 For example,
 an e-voting system can integrate RLN to contain the voting rate while protecting the voters-vote unlinkability.
-Another use case is to protect an anonymous messaging system against DDoS and spam attacks by containing messaging rate of users.
+Another use case is to protect an anonymous messaging system against DDoS and spam attacks by constraining messaging rate of users.
 This latter use case is explained in [17/WAKU2-RLN-RELAY RFC](../../waku/standards/core/17/rln-relay.md).

 ## Wire Format Specification